davidstutz/mathematical-image-processing/README.md

 For license details of the various variants of the Lenna image, see [here](http://en.wikipedia.org/wiki/Lenna#mediaviewer/File:Lenna.png).

-Copyright (c) 2016, David Stutz All rights reserved.
+Copyright (c) 2016, David Stutz and Tobias Pohlen.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: